Detecting high-dimensional entanglement by randomized product projections

-\textit{Acknowledgment.---}We thank Armin Tavakoli and Simon Morelli for their insightful discussions and suggestions.
-This work is supported by the National Natural Science Foundation of China (Grant Nos.
-12125402, 12347152, 12405005, 12405006, 12075159, and 12171044), Beijing Natural Science Foundation (Grant No. Z240007), and the Innovation Program for Quantum Science and Technology (No. 2021ZD0301500), the Postdoctoral Fellowship Program of CPSF (No. GZC20230103), the China Postdoctoral Science Foundation (No. 2023M740118 and 2023M740119), the specific research fund of the Innovation Platform for Academicians of Hainan Province.
+\textit{Acknowledgment.---}We thank Armin Tavakoli, Simon Morelli, and Marcus Huber for their insightful discussions and suggestions.
+This work was supported by Beijing Natural Science Foundation (Grant No. Z240007), National Natural Science Foundation of China (Grants No. 12125402, No. 12534016, No. 12347152, No. 12405005, No. 12405006, No. 12075159, and No. 12171044), Quantum Science and Technology-National Science and Technology Major Project (Grant No. 2024ZD0302401 and No. 2021ZD0301500), Research Foundation for Youth Scholars of Beijing Technology and Business University, the Postdoctoral Fellowship Program of CPSF (No. GZC20230103), the China Postdoctoral Science Foundation (No. 2023M740118 and 2023M740119), the specific research fund of the Innovation Platform for Academicians of Hainan Province, the Research Foundation for Youth Scholars of Beijing Technology and Business University.